danhilse/web-scraper/README.md

 ## Configuration

-WebSeed can be configured via a YAML file.
+contxt can be configured via a YAML file.
 By default, it looks for:

-1. `webseed.yaml` in the current directory
+1. `contxt.yaml` in the current directory
 2. `config/default.yaml` in the project directory
-3. `~/.webseed.yaml` in the user's home directory
+3. `~/.contxt.yaml` in the user's home directory
-4. Path specified by the `WEBSEED_CONFIG` environment variable
+4. Path specified by the `CONTXT_CONFIG` environment variable

 Example configuration: